1. Who is your favorite celebrity? Elizabeth Hurley... I keep waiting for my obsession with her to die, but it just won't!

 3. List five things you'd like to learn how to do.
 Motorcycle repair.
 Speak Japanese.
 Write a novel.
 Program in ActionScript.
 Illustrate on scratchboard.

 4. List five things you'd do if you won the lottery (no limit).
 No limit AT ALL?!?
 Hmmm... starting small here: Ensure a comfortable future for my family and friends.
-Give a Macintosh to every person I meet.
+Give an Apple Macintosh computer to every person I meet.
 See to it that no child ever goes hungry and has a safe place to sleep.
 Never work for money again.
 See the world.

 1. Do you like to shop?
 No. Why or why not?
 Because all of the stuff I need to buy I can get without all the hassle by purchasing online (and even that is more effort than I want to make).
 On top of that, anything I would really want to shop for is too expensive for me to actually buy, which is no fun at all (though, looking can be fun when it's electronics, motorcycles, or car).